rymnc/reinforced-concrete-impls/README.md

 ### Notes

-This implementation's params can be modified to serve as Monolith, since Monolith is a generalization of RC under the Goldilocks curve.
+The parameters of this implementation can be modified to serve as Monolith, since Monolith is a generalization of RC under the Goldilocks curve.

-We have modified the precomputed values for the divisors in the `decompose` construct to maintain compatibility with the reference implementation, which splits `254 bit` word into `64 bit` words.
+Alterations have been made to the precomputed values for the divisors in the `decompose` construct ensuring compatibility with the reference implementation, which splits `254 bit` word into `64 bit` words.
-This is not needed in an execution environment where the word size is 254 bits and above.
+However, these modifications are unnecessary in an execution environment where the word size is 254 bits and above.

-This Hash function has significantly lower constraints than [Poseidon](https://github.com/iden3/circomlib/blob/master/circuits/poseidon.circom), while having better security against statistical & algebraic attacks.
+Compared to [Poseidon](https://github.com/iden3/circomlib/blob/master/circuits/poseidon.circom), this hash function is designed with significantly fewer constraints, enhancing its security against statistical and algebraic attacks.

-This hash function can replace Poseidon in any zk-based application.
-This includes, but not limited to, Semaphore, RLN, and so on.
+It's versatile enough to serve as a substitute for Poseidon in various zk-based applications, including but not limited to Semaphore and RLN.

 ## 2) reinforced-concrete-o1js

-RC hash function implemented in o1js for the Pallas field.
+The RC hash function, implemented in o1js, is tailored for the Pallas field

-This implementation exposes an API familiar to users making use of Poseidon within the o1js ecosystem.
+This version provides an API familiar to users using Poseidon within the o1js ecosystem.
-We have also generated round constants specific to the Pallas field for this implementation.
+For this particular implementation, round constants have been generated to align with the specific requirements of the Pallas field.

 ### Usage